-Parameter Actor Requirement Clinical Indication Physician Measurement of VBF in any selected vessel or group of vessels.
+Parameter Actor Requirement

+Clinical Physician Measurement of blood volume flow VBF in any selected vessel or group of

+Indication vessels.

 A.8.
 Subject Handling

 This activity involves handling each imaging subject at each timepoint.
 It includes subject handling details that are necessary to reliably meet the Profile Claim.